siderolabs/talos/docs/content/components/udevd.md

     parent: 'components'
 ---

-udevd handles the kernel device notifications and sets up the necessary links in `/dev`.
+Udevd handles the kernel device notifications and sets up the necessary links in `/dev`.